Hypercubical manifolds in homotopy type theory: The hypercubical manifold in homotopy type theory

 \subsection{Fiber of the 3-skeleton}

-The computation of the 3-skeleton can be performed similarly, as we now explain (with less details, the computations being similar).
+The computation of the 3-skeleton can be performed similarly, as we now explain (with fewer details, the computations being similar).
 We write $\cube$ for the standard cube which is the HIT pictured on the left

 we also write $\filledcube$ for the variant with a 3-cell filling the interior of the cube.
-We have a map $\chi:\cube\to\HM_2$ sending the standard cube (on the left) to the expected cube in~$\HM_2$ (on the right above), so that we have a pushout as on the left:
+We have a map $\chi:\cube\to\HM_2$ sending the standard cube (on the left) to the expected cube in~$\HM_2$ (on the right above), where $\alpha$, $\beta$ and $\gamma$ are respectively the front, right and top faces of the cube.
+The type~$\HM$ can be obtained as the pushout on the left:

 Since the type $\filledcube$ is contractible, the pushout is equivalent to the one on the right, where the right vertical map is pointing to~$a$ (the image of $v_{---}$).

 Consider the type family $F:\HM\to\U$ defined by $F(x)\defd(\pt{}=\phi(x))$.
 By the flattening lemma for pushouts, we have a pushout as on the left, which can equivalently be computed as on the right: